 - 1. On entry to this routine the descriptor must be in the assembled state, i.e. psb\cdasb must already have been called. - 2.
-The sparse matrix may be in either the build or update state;

-- 3. Duplicate entries are detected and handled in both build and update state, with the exception of the error action that is only taken in the build state, i.e. on the first assembly; - 4.
+The sparse matrix may be in either the build or update state; - 3.
+Duplicate entries are detected and handled in both build and update state, with the exception of the error action that is only taken in the build state, i.e. on the first assembly; - 4.
 If the update choice is psb\upd\perm\, then subsequent calls to psb\spins to update the matrix must be arranged in such a way as to produce exactly the same sequence of coefficient values as encountered at the first assembly; - 5.
+The output storage format need not be the same on all processes; - 6.
 On exit from this routine the matrix is in the assembled state, and thus is suitable for the computational routines.